Sumer-123/Modern-Data-Warehouse-Pipeline/README.md

-# Local Analytics Warehouse with dbt & DuckDB
+# Modern Data Warehouse Pipeline

 This project demonstrates a modern, local analytics pipeline using dbt for transformations and DuckDB as a high-speed, in-process data warehouse.